ethanabrooks/dissertation/conclusion.typ

 To reiterate, many natural language tasks do entail credit assignment, especially when multi-step, exploratory reasoning is involved #cite(<wei_chain_2022>).
-However, language models inherit a kind of imperfect credit assignment through imitation of the humans who wrote their data (who already somehow possess the capacity for credit assignment somehow).
+However, language models inherit a kind of imperfect credit assignment through imitation of the humans who wrote their data (who already possess the capacity for credit assignment).
 RL provides a framework for learning _optimal_ credit assignment, but this framework does not empirically work in realistic language settings.
 Of course, an unprincipled solution that works is better than a principled solution that doesn't.